 People decide to build homes on rural acreage for a variety of reasons.
-It could serve as a second home or a retreat.
+It could serve as a second home and a retreat away from the pressures of corporate America.
 It might be your retirement dream.
-Or you may want a place for the family to gather where you or your kids can roam free, enjoy nature, and learn something new.
+Or you may want a place for the family to gather and do something that doesn't involve devices or screens, where your kids can roam free, investigate nature, and (perhaps unintentionally) learn something.